 How to Research Keywords

 Finding the right keywords is one of the biggest marketing challenges.
-Here’s the process we follow to identify valuable for our clients:
+Here’s the process we follow to identify value for our clients:

 Start With a List of Seed Keywords

 Often we see businesses simply throw in keywords into a keyword tool but that’s not the right approach.
 First, make a list of initial seed keywords that are relevant to the products or services your business sells.
 If you’re having a hard time, think about the main categories from your website.

 Put yourself in the shoes of your target audience.
 What are some of the keywords that you would search for to find a solution that addresses your problem?

 For example, if your business does glass bathroom shower screens some keywords you might come up with include:

 - Bathroom shower screens